UniversalDependencies/docs-automation/valdan/README.txt

 output of the githook script (i.e., our response to GitHub) before we are done.
 GitHub may thus think that we are not responding despite everything being OK at our end.

-# Hard Links

-If it is not possible to configure Apache to follow symlinks in the cgi-bin folder, we may use hard links between scripts in the main folder and their versioned copies in docs-automation/valdan.

-Note that git pull in docs-automation will break the hard links because git first removes (i.e., unlinks) the old file and then creates a new file, instead of simply writing in the old file.
-We can run the script lnquest.sh after git pull and it will recreate the hard links.

-The hard links will obviously be broken also if the whole validation application is copied to a new server.
-The script lnquest.sh can be used to restore them but it has to be edited first, as there are hard-coded paths in it.